EnFact - Fraud Detection

 To protect your bank account, First Shore Federal monitors debit card transactions for potentially fraudulent activity through a Fraud Detection Program called EnFact.
 Potentially fraudulent activity may include a sudden change in locale (such as when a U.S. issued card is used unexpectedly overseas or in a foreign country), a sudden string of costly purchases, or any pattern associated with new fraud trends around the world.

-If we suspect fraudulent debit card use, our monitoring agency will be calling you to validate the legitimacy of your suspect transactions.
+If we suspect fraudulent debit card use, our monitoring agency will either send you a text* or call you to validate the legitimacy of your suspect transactions.

 We may be calling you...

-If fraudulent debit card use is suspected on your bank account, you will be called to validate the legitimacy of your transactions.
+If fraudulent debit card use is suspected on your bank account and we can't reach you by text message, you will be called to validate the legitimacy of your transactions.
 Your participation in responding to our call is critical to prevent potential risk and avoid restrictions we may place on the use of your debit card.